Astronomy Cafe – April 22, 2024

 • Used a half hour on the Takahashi telescope to sketch Theophilius crater

-• Some first-time VCO observers had an interesting time
+• Some first-time VCO observers had an rewarding experience

 • Chris Gainor